Ryan-FanZhang/DA-PROJECT-Hardware-Decision-Making/Week1/Snowflake-Config-File.md

 # Specify Pandas packages that you want to install in the environment:
 pip install "snowflake-snowpark-python[pandas]"

-# Test above procedures - No errors returned means env installed successfully
+# Test above procedures - No errors returned means Snowflake env installed successfully
 from snowflake.snowpark.functions import avg import pandas as pd